 1. Choose the right desk for your office

 We know it’s easy to get carried away with creating the perfect space to sip Old Fashioneds and contemplate world domination, but don’t lose sight of the fact that an office is primarily a place to work in.
 This means spending some time picking the right home office desk that fits with the Mid-century vibe but also works for you.
-This desk from Maison du Monde looks the part but is also super practical, with lockable drawers and an extendable desk - can we also spend a second admiring that faux leather desk chair?

 Top tip: If you are strapped for space in a small office don’t take up valuable floor space with a bulky desk - opt for something more slimline or even better a whole wall unit with a desk that folds away.

-2. Mix and match different Mid-century styles
+2. Mix different Mid-century home office styles

 Mid-century embraces both natural and synthetic materials, so don’t be afraid to mix them up.
 We love how this chunky wooden desk and the vintage filing cabinet looks paired with the uber modern plastic and leather chairs.